-Estimating Heat Pump Swimming Pool Heater Costs and Savings
+Estimating Heat Pump Pool Heater Costs and Savings

 Table 1.
 Costs by Location of Heating Outdoor Pools with a Heat Pump*

-*Figures based on a 1,000 square foot, outdoor pool heated with an air to water heat pump with an average COP of 5.0 at $.085/kwh.
+*Figures based on a 1,000 square foot, outdoor pool heated with an air to water heat pump with an average COP of 5.0 at $.1301/kwh.

 Table 2 estimates the savings for every $1000 in annual pool heating costs using a heat pump pool heater compared to using an electric resistance or gas pool heater with an efficiency of 55% (baseline).